-Americans, particularly Woodrow Wilson and Franklin Roosevelt, triggered 50 years of cooperative international institution-building, treaty-making and network-developing that have changed the way the world thinks about international relations, and the way it manages them.
-In the process, the world has become too complex and the United States has become too dependent on others (as others are on the US), to transcend the system or to determine, itself, its outcomes.
-Moreover, the US is the world's greatest debtor10, going progressively and quickly deeper into debt.
-The historical experience regarding the long term viability of debtor-empires must not be encouraging from a neoconservative perspective11.
+Americans, particularly Woodrow Wilson and Franklin Roosevelt, triggered 50 years of cooperative international institution-building, treaty-making, and network-developing that have changed the way the world thinks about international relations and the way it manages them.
+In the process, the world has become too complex and the United States too dependent on others (as others are on the US), to transcend the system or to determine, by itself, its outcomes.
+Moreover, the US is the world's greatest debtor, in sinking progressively and deeper into debt.
+The historical experience regarding the long-term viability of debtor-empires cannot be encouraging from a neoconservative perspective.

 Finally, and perhaps most important, it is self-evident that military power, even vast military power, is not the solution to all security problems, particularly not terrorism.
-The attacks carried out by Al Qaeda and the resistance in Iraq to occupation has graphically revealed the limits of military power in the 21st century, even its counterproductive potential, in assuring a nation's security.
-To fight terrorists requires intelligence sharing, police cooperation and diplomatic skill as much or more than it requires military power.
-To prevent terrorism requires policies that drain terrorism of its support and that drain grievance of its power, which means promoting international equity and human dignity.
+The attacks carried out by al Qaeda and the resistance in Iraq to occupation have graphically revealed the limits of military power in the 21st century, even its counterproductive potential, in assuring a nation's security.
+To fight terrorists requires intelligence sharing, police cooperation, and diplomatic skill as much as, or more than, it requires military power.
+Terrorism prevention requires policies that drain terrorism of its support and grievance of its power, which means promoting international equity and human dignity.
 In both cases, multilateral cooperation is indispensable to success.